10 Things I Do To Sleep Better

 But it’s only half of the picture – for me at least.
 I still need to be mindful of what I do during the day, and the night, if I want to get a good night’s sleep.

 In this article, I’m going to share 10 sleep tips – some of the key actions that work well for my sleep.
-They might not all be right for you, but I think they are worth considering and there may be one or two that you haven’t tried before.
+They might not all be right for you, but I wanted to share them in case there’s something you haven’t considered before.

 Keep in mind that I try to do all of these techniques as often as is reasonable.
-And that’s the secret for me: it’s not a case of having a go when you remember.
-It’s a case of working out which methods work well for you and then trying to stick to them as often as reasonably possible.
+And that’s the secret for me: I try to create positive habits rather than doing them sporadically.
+It’s a case of working out which methods work well, and then trying to stick to them as often as possible.

 The short version

-• Keep your bedroom cool, dark, and quiet.
-Temperature is personal, but don’t let it get too hot, cold, or humid.
+• Keep the bedroom at a comfortable temperature.
+Temperature is personal, but for me it means not letting it get too hot, too cold, or too humid.

-• Tire out both your body and mind with activity.
+• Tire out both my body and mind during the day.

 • Spend time in daylight, ideally earlier in the day.